About the Faculty

 The Faculty of Humanities is by far the largest Faculty at Rhodes University.

 Comprising 11 Academic departments, 2 Schools and 3 Institutes, the Faculty is largely responsible for growth in student numbers at Rhodes over the past few years.
+Out of 7636 students currently registered for 2018, 3095 of those are registered in the Humanities Faculty.
+2424 of those are undergraduate students and 671 are postgraduate students.

 The Faculty offers a rich variety of courses within four broad categories: